erochester/GEPARD/README.md

 To run this project, you will need:

-Python 3.9 or higher
-The following Python packages:
+Python 3.9 or higher and the following Python packages:
  * matplotlib
  * numpy
  * pandas